Artificial Intelligence – Claudio R&D +++ DIstributed Ledger

-Claudio & co. is doing Research & Development in Artificial Intelligence and Machine Learning.
+Claudio & co. has doing Research & Development in Artificial Intelligence and Machine Learning for many years.
 Focussing on Deep Learning with aspects from Neuroscience for analysing BigData towards AGI, as well as Natural Language Processing for improved and people-centric Human-Computer-Interaction.
-We like to solve the connection between World-knowledge databases (symbolic) and statistical machine learning!
+We like to solve the connection between World-knowledge databases (symbolic) and statistical machine learning.